Home Articles Architectural Technology 7 Powerful iPad Apps for Modern Landscape Architecture & Garden Design

 1. Procreate

-Procreate remains the gold standard for digital sketching on the iPad, offering the perfect balance between artistic expression and technical precision.
+Procreate remains the gold standard for digital sketching on the iPad, offering the right balance between artistic expression and technical precision.
 Landscape architects rely on Procreate to sketch early concepts, overlay planting ideas on site photos, and build atmospheric illustrations for presentations.
-Its 2025 updates introduce enhanced brush stabilizing, vector exports, and improved layer controls—making it easier to combine hand-drawn textures with professional-grade clarity.
+The app’s recent updates introduce enhanced brush stabilizing, vector exports, and improved layer controls, making it easier to combine hand-drawn textures with professional-grade clarity.
 The fluid responsiveness of the Apple Pencil enables designers to work as naturally as they would on paper, while taking advantage of digital flexibility such as undo history, custom brushes, and color harmony tools.
+If you are looking for the right tablet for architectural work, the iPad paired with Procreate is a strong starting point for landscape visualization.

 2. Morpholio Trace